BeautifulTrouble/Beautiful-Rising-Content/case-studies/markdown/_case-study-questionnaire.md

-## *Possible further questions to tease out interesting material:*
+## (Optional) Were there any unintended consequences?

-## Were there any unintended consequences?
+## How can we reach you if we have follow-up questions?